nulib-ds/dsgn-106/2-foundations-of-technical-and-professional-communication/2-foundations-of-technical-and-professional-communication-2.md

 The engineering co-op coordinator added that engineers who are more advanced in their careers spend only 5-10% of their time engaged in problem solving of some kind and 90-95% of their time engaging in related communications tasks: researching, writing and reading reports, proposals, emails, letters, memos; giving or attending presentations; discussing and meeting with colleagues, team mates, managers, clients, and so forth.
 In a recent survey of over 1,000 professionals from various professions, over 70% of engineers and almost 50% of programmers rated the quality of their writing as either "very important" or "extremely important" to the performance of their jobs [^4].
 It should be noted that while problem solving tasks and communication tasks are shown as separate activities, the reality is they are intertwined and work together.

-The video [[Writing in the Workplace]](https://www.youtube.com/watch?v=JvAiE7owmeI&feature=youtu.be), shows interviews with individuals in STEM fields discussing the importance of communication skills in their fields.
+The video [Writing in the Workplace](https://www.youtube.com/watch?v=JvAiE7owmeI&feature=youtu.be), shows interviews with individuals in STEM fields discussing the importance of communication skills in their fields.

 <div><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/JvAiE7owmeI?si=csEcNNjbtIvpitCV" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>